sealmove/hexalepis/README.md

 #### Planning to add
 - [ ] A status bar
 - [ ] A key config system
-- [ ] Insert/delete (needs a btree-like data structure for effeciently)
+- [ ] Insert/delete (needs a btree-like data structure for efficiency)